 I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can write where I go to see art or listen to music.
 I can write how much I like or don't like certain sports.
 I can create a bulleted list telling why a class is my favorite.
 I can write a rank-ordered list of my favorite and least favorite free-time activities.
-I can caption pictures of what I consider to be good and bad lunch options.
-X How can I present information to inform or describe?
-I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences. Х I can I can write some simple information about my classroom or school.
+I can caption pictures of what I consider to be good and bad lunch options. × How can I present information to inform or describe?
+I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences. х Examples · 1 • I can I can I can write some simple information about my classroom or school.
 I can write a to-do list.
 I can list my daily activities.
+I can I can write some simple information about my classroom or school.
+I can write a to-do list.